-As we have seen, at this stage, your child may consciously adopt behaviour that is traditionally associated with the opposite sex.
+As we have seen, at this stage, your students may consciously adopt behaviour that is considered to belong to the opposite sex.
 This does not necessarily mean that this behaviour will continue or that it will remain the same throughout their life.
-It is therefore important to help your child by asking questions about their gender identity or expression.
+It is therefore important to help your students with questions about their gender identity or expression.
 For example: "Why do you like having short hair?"
 "How do you feel?" and "What do you need?"
 In the form of questions, this helps children with their gender development in a non-threatening way.
 Also, by speaking openly about their gender identity or expression, children will understand that this is not a negative or taboo subject and that they can talk about it.